-Figure 3.
-Array Visualizer Window
+Figure 2-3 Array Visualizer Window

-Note: For an explanation of all controls and menus on this window, refer to the "Examiner Viewer Controls" section in Appendix A of the Developer Magic: Debugger User's Guide.
+Note: For an explanation of all controls and menus on this window, refer to the ProDev Workshop: Debugger User's Guide.

-If you need to debug your application at the machine level, you can use Register View, Disassembly View, or Memory View, as shown in
+If you need to debug your application at the machine level, you can use Register View, Disassembly View, or Memory View, as shown in Figure 2-4.

-Figure 4.
 These views are accessed from the Views menu in the Debugger Main View.